iamthemag/Cisco-Packet-Tracer-Linux/README.md

-# Cisco Packet Tracer Installation for Linux
+# Cisco Packet Tracer Installation for Ubuntu Distributions
 You can download Cisco Packet Tracer from Cisco's official Networking Academy (NetAcad) website.
 To access the download, you'll need to sign up for a free account, which also provides access to resources such as tutorials and courses for using Packet Tracer effectively.

 This guide explains how to install Cisco Packet Tracer on a Linux system using a `.deb` file and handle any missing dependencies.